francescocarpanese/fusionpipe/docs/docs/dev_maintainer_guide.md

 - Extend permission r/w permission if setting up the deployment for multiple users.
 - Networking in case you are deploying the solution on a server which firewall and port restriction.

 In summary `fusionpipe` has the following things to be set-up:

 - Svelte application
 - FAST-API backend
 - PostgresSQL database

-In case of multiple users, also the following needs to be set-up.
+In case of multiple users installation, also the following needs to be set-up.

 - Shared access folder for the data.
-- Shared access folder for the `uv` environment.
+- Shared access folder for the `uv` caching folder environment.
-- Shared access folder for the user utilities.
+- Shared access for the user API utilities folder.

 ## Prerequistes